 - It ensures the liquidity system is consistent and maintained well in all commercial banks.

-- RBI gets to control and coordinate the credit maintained by banks through CRR rate which helps to have a smooth supply of cash and credit in the economy.
+- RBI gets to control and coordinate the credit maintained by banks through the CRR rate which helps to have a smooth supply of cash and credit in the economy.

 - CRR helps in improving the declining rate by absorbing the liquidity when market interest rates go down intensely.